whitedark9/medical-notes/src/pages/bloc/paediatry/cvs/patent-ductus-arteriosus.md

 - Method
   - Surgical closure (ligation and division of the ductus by a standard left thoracotomy)
   - Transcatheter closure using umbrella-like devices

+## Complication

+- Heart failure most often in early infancy (large PDA)
+- Infective endocarditis
+- Pulmonary/Systemic embolism [^2]
+- Eisenmenger syndrome (Rare)
+- Non-infective thrombosis of the ductus with embolization and paradoxical emboli [^3]
+- Ductus calcification
+- Ductus/Pulmonary artery aneurysm [^4]

+[^2]: Vegetations from the right side of the heart or PDA can travel to the lungs, causing `pulmonary embolism`.
+If there is a right-to-left shunt or if the vegetations are located on the left side of the heart, emboli can enter the systemic circulation, causing `systemic embolism`.
+[^3]: Paradoxical emboli occurs when a thrombus (blood clot) travels from the venous system to the arterial system (through ductus)
+[^4]: Abnormal dilation of pulmonary artery

 ---